This post may contain affiliate links. Please read our disclosure policy.

 • 12 jumbo pasta shells

-• 2 tbsp butter, melted
+• 2 tablespoons butter, melted

-• 1/2 cup salsa
+• ½ cup salsa

-• 1/2 cup green enchilada sauce
+• ½ cup green enchilada sauce

 • 1 cup Colby Jack cheese, shredded

-• 1/2 cup Fritos, crushed
+• ½ cup Fritos, crushed

-• 1/2 cup sour cream
+• ½ cup sour cream

 Instructions

-• Preheat oven to 350°F degrees.
+• Preheat oven to 350°F.

 • Cook ground beef in a large pan until no longer pink.
 Drain grease.
 Add water and taco seasoning and bring to a boil.
-Add cream cheese, reduce heat and simmer for about 5 minutes or until the cream cheese is melted.
+Add cream cheese, reduce heat, and simmer for about 5 minutes or until the cream cheese is melted.

 • Cook pasta according to package directions and toss in melted butter.
 Set aside.

 • Drizzle enchilada sauce over shells and bake for 20 minutes.
-Add shredded cheese and bake an additional 10-15 minutes.
+Add shredded cheese and bake for an additional 10-15 minutes.

 • Add crushed Fritos and sour cream to shells before serving.